sibelius-notes/sibelius-notes.github.io/md/1209/music246.md

 ## Part B: Our First Scene
 This is the music written specifically for the scene.
 The film has already been chopped and the composer was writing music while watching the film on fold.
 The composer has synchronized the music they have written to what goes on within the scene.
 Watch the scene with the sound off.
 Then listen to the music with the sound on.
 VIDEO EXAMPLE 1-Apollo 13.

-{% include video.html path="/video/Video Example 1-Apollo 13.mp4" %}
+{% include video.html style="true" path="/video/Video Example 1-Apollo 13.mp4" %}

 The first part shows the wife of one of the astronauts in a hotel.
 She is nervous cause her husband is going to the moon.
 She's scared that he's never come back.
 While she's in the shower, the wedding ring slides off her finger and goes down the drain.
 It manifests the wife's fear of losing her husband.
 No music during shower scene.
 Why?
 - Small, intimate scene.
 Music would risk over-dramatizing.